 Sustainability is at the heart of everything PolarQuest does.
 We travel in small groups and strive to have minimal impact on the environment.
-Our ships take 12 or 53 passengers and if you ask us, a small expedition ship is the best way to explore the wildlife and nature of Svalbard.
+Our ships take 12 or 53 passengers and if you ask us, a small expedition ship is the best way to explore the Arctic nature.

 WE CARBON OFFSET ALL OUR TRIPS

 As operators of expedition cruises, we cannot avoid emitting greenhouse gases during a voyage.
 Until renewable fuels are available in our line of business, we have chosen to carbon offset all our trips.